Financial-Times/origami-website/_tutorials/manual-build.md

 ## Next steps

-We've stepped through a basic manual set up of components, which are the fundamental steps for any component you might want to use within your product when you have more control over the styling and the functionality.

-There are a few more aspects to the development of a product with Origami components that are important for compatibility and consistency, and we encourage you to read more about them:
+We've given you an overview of how to build components manually.
+There is more information about each component, its variations, its individual behaviour and configuration in the [Origami Registry](https://registry.origami.ft.com/components).
+Here we've covered the fundamentals, but there are a few more aspects to the development of a product with Origami components that are important for compatibility and consistency, and we encourage you to read more about them:

-- Origami components have been developed to provide a 'core' experience for older browsers, and an 'enhanced' experience for newer ones, and we check for this using a ['cuts the mustard'](/#TODO) test, which can determine which experience to serve to which browser.
+- Origami components have been developed to provide a 'core' experience for older browsers, and an 'enhanced' experience for newer ones, and we check for this using a ['cuts the mustard'](/TODO) test, which can determine which experience to serve to which browser.
-- Another service we provide is the [Polyfill Service](/#TODO), which makes newer APIs available to older browsers, allowing us to write code to modern standards.
+- Another service we provide is the [Polyfill Service](https://polyfill.io/), which makes newer APIs available to older browsers, allowing us to write code to modern standards.
-- [Component versioning](/#TODO) is also important when building and maintaining products that use Origami components.
+- [Component versioning](/TODO) is also important when building and maintaining products that use Origami components.